Sign in

 Ask Fintool Equity Research AI

-Keval Khiroya's questions to Telenor ASA (TELNY) leadership • Q1 2025
+Keval Khiroya's questions to TELENOR (TELNY) leadership • Q1 2025

 Question

-Keval Khiroya of Deutsche Bank asked for more detail on the weaker subscriber KPIs in Norway and Finland during Q1 and inquired about the strategy to improve these trends.
+Keval Khiroya asked for elaboration on the weaker subscriber KPIs in Norway and Finland during the quarter and the strategy to reverse the trend.
+He also followed up on the year-over-year change in sales and marketing costs.

 Answer

-CEO Benedicte Fasmer attributed the higher churn in Norway to back-book price adjustments and noted tougher competition in Finland.
-She emphasized that despite the subscriber dip, the top-line revenue remains strong.
-CFO Torbjorn Wist added that Q1 is a seasonally softer quarter following holiday campaigns.
-They also confirmed an increase in sales and marketing costs year-over-year.
+CEO Benedicte Fasmer attributed the churn in Norway to back-book price adjustments and noted tougher competition in Finland and Denmark, confirming that sales and marketing costs had increased.
+CFO Torbjorn Wist added that Q1 is a seasonally softer quarter following heavy Q4 promotional campaigns.

 Ask Fintool Equity Research AI

-Keval Khiroya's questions to Telenor ASA (TELNY) leadership • Q4 2024
+Keval Khiroya's questions to TELENOR (TELNY) leadership • Q4 2024

 Question

-Keval Khiroya of Deutsche Bank inquired about the new management's initial impressions on the potential for continued operating expense (OpEx) and capital expenditure (CapEx) reductions in the Nordics beyond the 2025 guidance.
+Keval Khiroya inquired about the potential for continued operating expense (OpEx) and capital expenditure (CapEx) reductions in the Nordics beyond the 2025 guidance, based on the new management's initial impressions.

 Answer

-CEO Benedicte Fasmer stated that maintaining cost and efficiency focus will be crucial beyond 2025 to keep Telenor 'future fit.'
-CFO Torbjorn Wist noted that while the company is coming off a peak CapEx cycle, he would refrain from providing specific guidance beyond 2025 until the strategy is fully evolved and presented at the Capital Markets Day later in the year.
+CEO Benedicte Fasmer stated that maintaining a focus on cost and efficiency will be crucial beyond 2025 to keep Telenor 'future fit'.
+CFO Torbjorn Wist noted that while the company is past its peak CapEx cycle, he would refrain from giving specific guidance beyond 2025 until the Capital Markets Day.

 Ask Fintool Equity Research AI

-Keval Khiroya's questions to Telenor ASA (TELNY) leadership • Q3 2024
+Keval Khiroya's questions to TELENOR (TELNY) leadership • Q3 2024

 Question

-Keval Khiroya asked how the new network agreement with ICE would impact the mobile competitive environment in Norway.
-He also inquired about the outlook for Nordic price increases in 2025 compared to 2024, given lower inflation.
+Keval Khiroya asked about the expected evolution of the mobile competitive environment in Norway following the new network agreement with ICE.
+He also inquired about the outlook for Nordic price increases in 2025 compared to 2024, considering lower inflation but a rational competitive landscape.

 Answer

-Acting CFO Kasper Kaarboe stated the ICE agreement is expected to generate approximately NOK 1 billion in high-margin wholesale revenue over three years, though the net impact on market dynamics is hard to predict.
+Acting CFO Kasper Kaarboe stated the ICE agreement would generate approximately NOK 1 billion in gross wholesale revenue over three years, but acknowledged the net impact is difficult to predict as it depends on market dynamics.
 CEO Sigve Brekke added that the deal is clearly positive for the next three years.
-On pricing, management expressed confidence in continuing low-to-mid-single-digit revenue growth, supported by a rational market and a "more-for-more" strategy that adds value for customers.
+Regarding 2025 pricing, Brekke did not provide specific guidance but expressed encouragement from competitors also raising prices, suggesting the 'more-for-more' strategy can be sustained even in a lower inflation environment.

 Ask Fintool Equity Research AI